desain/owlbear-emanation/README.md

 ![Spirits](https://github.com/user-attachments/assets/88667f53-2a44-46a2-81b4-5dd4dd9326ed)

 A fancy one just for fun!
 Displays animated trails that circle your character while changing color.

+#### Solid

+TODO PICTURE

+A utility aura - just draws a flat single color shape.
+Can be used for interesting effects if combined with blend modes (e.g use the COLOR blend mode to set everything in a circle behind the aura to a certain hue).

+#### Distort

+TODO PICTURE

+Bends space around it.
+Simulate black holes or reality-warping effects.
+Use the slider in the controls to scale the warping factor.

 ## Calling this extension from other extensions